-Prerequisites none Credits 3 Course Length 8 weeks
+Prerequisite/s None Credits 3 Course Length 8 weeks

-This course assists teachers in organizing the classroom environment; working with students to design rules and routines and using strategies to create and maintain a learning environment/community.
+This course assists teachers in organizing the classroom environment; working with all students to design rules and routines; and using strategies to create and maintain an effective learning environment/community.
 Specific strategies are suggested to limit or decrease behaviors that interfere with learning.
 Teachers learn recording techniques for observing and analyzing student behavior in the classroom.
 They examine strategies to promote effective parental and community resources that will maximize learning in diverse classrooms.
 Many classroom examples are provided for all grade levels and for special populations to assist the teacher in learning and implementing these strategies in the classroom.

-EDC550 Child and Adolescent Development
+EDC551 Child and Adolescent Development

-Prerequisite/s EDC540; EDC500 Credits 3 Course Length 8 weeks
+Prerequisite/s EDC501, EDC541 Credits 3 Course Length 8 weeks

-This course focuses on the effective implementation of developmentally appropriate strategies in the classroom.
-Participants explore various domains and stages of development within the age range from birth to 18.
+This course focuses on effective implementation of developmentally appropriate strategies in the classroom.
+Participants explore various domains and stages of development within age ranges from birth to 18.
 They learn the role of culture in the learning process and how collaboration among the many stakeholders in the school and community affects development.
 The stages relate to cognitive, emotional, physical, and social development and how teachers can facilitate student growth in these areas.
 The strategies focus on all aspects of the classroom from the decision-making to the way instruction is delivered.
 Many examples are provided for all grade levels and for special populations to assist the teacher in understanding these stages and using effective strategies in the classroom.

-EDC560 Curriculum, Instruction, and Assessment
+EDC561 Curriculum, Instruction, and Assessment Methods in Special Education